Premium Bonds when someone dies: check for £123m in unclaimed prizes first

 How long does it take to cash in Premium Bonds after a death?

-For estates above £5,000: the main delay is obtaining probate, which takes an average of 16 weeks in England and Wales for a straightforward application (source: gov.uk/applying-for-probate).
-Once NS&I receives the grant, the claim is processed within approximately 11 working days.
+For estates below the £5,000 NS&I threshold: typically around 11 working days after NS&I receives all completed paperwork, though it has quoted up to eight weeks in busy periods.
+For estates above £5,000: the main delay is obtaining probate, which averages around 16 weeks in England and Wales for a straightforward application (gov.uk/applying-for-probate).
+Once NS&I has the grant, the claim is then processed within its current service time.

 What if there are unclaimed prizes?